 Course Prerequisites: Basic Cruising Standard.
 You should also have a recognized first aid certificate, a VHF radio operator’s certificate and have completed the CYA Coastal Navigation Standard (see below).
 To maximize the likelihood of successfully completing the Intermediate Cruising Standard, a candidate should have:

 1) at least 10 days experience in the role of a Skipper (taking charge of boat and crew); and

 2) have applied the knowledge and skills taught in the Basic Cruising Standard.

 Objectives: To be able to demonstrate the navigational theory required to safely navigate a sailing cruiser in coastal or inland waters.
 The concepts are introduced in a rudimentary fashion the Basic Cruising course.
 This is an excellent course to take if you are wanting to bare boat charter anywhere in the world.

 Prerequisites: None.
 However, this is one of the courses/standards required by CYA as a prerequisite to taking the Intermediate Cruising Standard described above.

 The above objectives are covered in the Home study Coastal Navigation Course.
 Once you have completed your navigation course you may wish to add a GPS to your tool kit, if you haven't done so already.

 This Coastal Navigation course is offered in a home-study format giving you the benefit of learning in your own time and space.
 In addition to being a prerequisite for the Intermediate Cruising course and a basic requirement for most companies offering bare boat charters, this course will be of benefit to anyone who sails.
-Among the usefull skills taught are how to read charts and use Tide and Current Tables. (see opposite).
-If there are any questions, you may return the assignments for correction.
+Among the usefull skills taught are how to read charts and use Tide and Current Tables.
+Contact us for more information.